-Spring 2023 Awards Cycle Update
+Spring 2024 Awards Cycle Important Dates

 The Tier 2 Stimulus Award is intended to support innovative research initiatives aimed at obtaining sufficient data to allow new applications for extramural funding.
 Tier 2 may have a larger budget and/or a longer time frame than Tier 1 and should have some preliminary data supporting the research questions.

 All UNC Lineberger Comprehensive Cancer Center members and UNC-Chapel Hill faculty are encouraged to apply.

 Each award allows for 1-2 principal investigators (PIs).
 The award will consist of up to $100,000 per year, for one or two years, with an expected start date of July 1 or January 1.
 A report summarizing financial expenditures and a one-page summary of the scientific outcome of the project is required 2 months after the end of the funding period.
 When requested, all awardees will be expected to provide updates of publications and long-term grant support that originated from the award.

 All UNC Lineberger Comprehensive Cancer Center members and UNC Chapel Hill faculty are encouraged to apply.
 Non-UNC faculty must be in collaboration with a UNC faculty member, unless they are submitting under a targeted RFA for non-UNC faculty.

 Tier 2 Awards can have multiple investigators.
 One PI must be chosen as the Contact PI.
 Applicants can be principal investigator on only one proposal per round.
 One can be PI on one proposal and a co-investigator on one or more additional proposals.